Ramadan in Malaysia: Traditional cuisine

 Malaysian Ramadan cuisine blends Malay, Indian, and Chinese influences.
-A notable Malaysian tradition during Ramadan is the making and distribution of Bubur lambuk, a special porridge cooked with coconut milk, meat, spices, and other ingredients.
+A notable Malaysian tradition during Ramadan is the making and distribution of bubur lambuk, a special porridge cooked with coconut milk, meat, spices, and other ingredients.
 This dish exemplifies the communal spirit of Ramadan, as it is often shared among neighbors and communities.
-Other dishes also includes; Kuih-Muih: Traditional sweets like kuih lapis (layered cake) and onde-onde (glutinous rice balls).
-Satay, Rendang, and Lemang: Grilled meats and coconut rice, popular for festive meals.
-Air Katira & Sirap Bandung: Refreshing drinks to break the fast.
+Other dishes also include an assortment of kuih — traditional confections like kuih lapis (layered cake) and onde-onde (glutinous rice balls).
+Savory dishes also often include satay, rendang, and lemang — grilled meats and coconut rice, popular for festive meals.
+Beverages like air katira and sirap bandung offer a refreshing start to break the fast.